Close

 Identifying Target Behaviors

-The project's goal was to improve beginner's horseback riding and safety knowledge.
-To pinpoint the target behaviors of interest, I consulted the authoritative literature and tapped into the expertise of the stable owner, who had more than 20 years of experience with horses.
-From this research, we identified and prioritized four key behaviors essential for a successful riding experience:
+The project's goal was to improve beginners' horseback riding and safety knowledge through targeted behavior change.
+To pinpoint the target behaviors of interest, I consulted the authoritative literature and expertise of the stable owner, who had more than 20 years of experience with horses.
+We identified four essential behaviors critical for a safe and successful riding experience:

 • Mounting